Aging in Place Remodeling: Expert Guidance on Home Modifications That Protect Independence

 But most homes were never designed for aging bodies.

-Narrow doorways, step-down entries, slippery bathrooms, and stair-dependent layouts quietly increase risk year after year—until one fall, one health change, or one close call forces urgent decisions.
+Narrow doorways, step-down entries, slippery bathrooms, and stair-dependent layouts quietly increase risk year after year until one fall, one health change, or one close call forces urgent decisions.

-Aging in Place Remodeling exists to prevent that moment.
+Aging in place remodeling exists to prevent that moment.

-What Makes Aging-in-Place Remodeling “Expert-Led”
+What Makes Aging in Place Remodeling “Expert-Led”

 The Professional Priority Framework for Home Modifications for Seniors